Boost Your Energy With Easy Steps

 Do a minimeditation.
 Setting aside time to do minimeditations throughout the day can help when you’re overwhelmed by demands at work, dealing with a needy friend or just feeling stressed about the state of the world.
 Meditations help refocus your thoughts and create positive energy.

-Dr. Orloff, the author of Positive Energy: 10 Extraordinary Prescriptions for Transforming Fatigue, Stress & Fear into Vibrance, Strength & Love (Harmony, 2004), recommends finding a quiet spot with no distractions, sitting in a relaxed position with your eyes closed and taking deep, slow breaths.
+Psychiatrist Judith Orloff, MD, assistant clinical professor of psychiatry at the University of California, Los Angeles, recommends finding a quiet spot with no distractions, sitting in a relaxed position with your eyes closed and taking deep, slow breaths.
 Focus only on breathing in and out.
 As outside thoughts enter your consciousness, acknowledge them and then refocus on your breathing.
-Do this for three minutes.
+Do this for 3 minutes.

 Wear red.
 On days when you’re feeling sluggish, try wearing a colorful sweater or scarf for an immediate pick-me-up.
-Studies indicate that color has a huge impact on energy level.
+Studies suggest color has a huge impact on energy level.
 Red, in particular, has been shown to improve mood and alertness.

 “It’s very stimulating, and such a great way to wake up your senses,” says Sondra Kornblatt, co-author with Susannah Seton of 365 Energy Boosters (Conari Press, 2005).
 “You also can use the brush to tap on each shoulder for a minimassage that releases tension.”

 Avoid high-fat and fried foods, as well as those that are high in sugar.
-According to Moores, these types of foods provide a quick burst of energy, but can leave you feeling hungry and depleted just 30 minutes later.
+According to Sue Moores, a registered dietitian in St. Paul, Minn., these types of foods provide a quick burst of energy, but can leave you feeling hungry and depleted just 30 minutes later.
+Instead, eat nuts, cheese, fruit or yogurt as snacks.
+They help keep your blood sugar level even, enabling you to avoid extreme energy peaks and valleys.
+“The combination of fruits and veggies, whole grains and protein will give you more nutritious and lasting energy,” says Moores.

 Have a good laugh.
-Giggle, guffaw, chuckle, snicker, chortle – no matter what you call it, laughing is good for your health.
-It reduces stress, lowers blood pressure, elevates mood and boosts the immune system.
-The next time you need a burst of energy, try reading the comics, watching a funny movie or viewing stand-up comedy clips online.
-Dr. Orloff also recommends connecting with others who share a zest for life and a great sense of humor.
+Giggle, guffaw, chuckle, snicker, chortle – no matter what you call it, laugh for your health.
+It reduces stress, lowers blood pressure, elevates mood and may boost the immune system.
+The next time you need a burst of energy, try watching a funny movie or connecting with others who share a great sense of humor.

-“Laughter is contagious,” she says.
+“Laughter is contagious,” says Orloff, author of Positive Energy: 10 Extraordinary Prescriptions for Transforming Fatigue, Stress & Fear into Vibrance, Strength & Love (Harmony, 2004).
 “It increases endorphins, our body’s natural painkillers, and reduces our stress hormones.
 Laughter is good therapy.”

 Find your sweet spot.
 Acupressure techniques can be natural energy boosters, according to researchers at the University of Michigan, in Ann Arbor.
 Applying pressure to key points on the body stimulates the nerves that regulate attention and alertness.
 Kornblatt suggests pulling on your ears – a practice touted in acupressure and craniosacral massage.
 (Start by gently tugging around the ears and lobes, then move up the tops of the ears and back down the sides.)